SailajG/Data-mining/README.md

 # Data mining

-The projects implemented in this repository are in line with the module of Data Mining covered at Queen Mary University of London.
+The projects implemented in this repository are in line with the coursework of Data mining covered at Queen Mary University of London.

 Following topics have been covered:

-- Data Preprocessing
+- Data preprocessing
 - Data exploration and data visualisation
-- Data Warehousing and Online Analytical Processing
+- Data warehousing and online analytical processing
 - Classification and clustering
-- Association Analysis
+- Association analysis
-- Outlier Detection
+- Outlier detection
-- Web Mining
+- Web mining
-- Data Mining Applications
+- Data mining applications